system-zero/system-zero/src/data/semantics/Language.md

 [Note that probably needs a consideration and minor revisions to match the exact latest develpment and decisions]

-[Note that the implementddation isnot the safest ever, as it is a hand written language from someone, that never ever has done something like this before]
+[Note that the implementation isnot the safest ever, as it is a hand written language from someone, that never ever has done something like this before]

 Basic DataTypes: